dennism501/graphy-react-interview/README.md

 The annotations do not persist between page loads.
 The assumption being is that in the real world, there would be an API to save the annotations for retrieval later

 ### Points to Address

-- brief description of the solution
-- reasoning behind your technical choices
-- trade-offs you might have made or anything you left out
-- describe what you did differently (if anything)
-- what you might have done differently if you were to spend additional time on this solution